Tenant Credit Checks

 If the arrangement has been agreed with the lender, then it should not affect your credit file.
-However, to avoid doubt, you can ask the lender if their process will affect your credit score.
+However, you can ask the lender if their process will affect your credit score to avoid doubt.

 There is a CCJ on my credit file that has nothing to do with me.
 What can I do?

 Identity fraud is on the increase.
 Your identity may have been compromised, or someone has made an error.
 That has led to an adverse entry on your credit file.

 You should contact the company or organisation that has entered the adverse entry, dispute it, and request them to remove it.